 In the lead up to the event, each individual participant will be issued a ticket with a 15 minute arrival window between 9:00am and 12:00pm.
 Participants are to arrive at their allocated time to have their tickets scanned by Midsumma representatives, to check in to the event via the Service Victoria contact tracing QR Code, and to be wristbanded – allowing access to the March and to the Catani Gardens event precinct.

 Organisations taking part in Midsumma Pride March will be provided with detailed instructions prior to the event date.

 There will be food vendors with coffee and brunch in the Marchers Assembly Area.

 10.30am approximately: Trams in Fitzroy Street stop running (or rolling) until the march concludes

 11am: March begins

 11.15am - 4pm: Post-Pride March Celebrations at Catani Gardens

-Revving up the rally is the much-loved pre-march procession by Dykes on Bikes, Melbourne Motorcycle Tourers & MeetUp: Gay Riders Melbourne followed by thousands of marchers led by Midsumma's Indigenous Pride Float.
-The celebration continues after the march with post-Pride Celebrations at the end of the parade route at Catani Gardens, where you can enjoy the balmy afternoon and seaside soiree.
+Revving up the rally is the much-loved pre-march procession by Dykes on Bikes, Rainbow Riders Victoria and Melbourne Motorcycle Tourers followed by thousands of marchers led by Midsumma's Indigenous Pride Float.
+The celebration continues after the march with post-Pride Celebrations at the end of the parade route at Catani Gardens.

 The Marching Order is the order in which groups march.
 It will be listed here as soon as it has been finalised.